 Software tools include:

-SEL provides WECC path-rating (as seen below), total transfer capability (TTC), and transfer capability study services as part of our transmission planning services.
-We can perform studies at all voltage levels 69 kV and above.
+SEL provides WECC path-rating (shown below), total transfer capability (TTC), and transfer capability studies as part of our transmission planning services.
+We can perform studies at voltage levels from 69 kV to 525 kV.
 In addition to cut-plane studies, we can perform transmission service and export capability studies upon request.
 Import capability studies, including reliability must-run (RMR) analysis, are available.
 We can also perform out-of-step studies, breaker duty studies, relay coordination, and remedial action scheme design.

-As part of any analysis or design effort, SEL can provide both transient and post-transient assessments for whatever the need.
+As part of any analysis or design effort, SEL can provide both transient and post-transient assessments to meet your needs.
 Transient stability analysis (left) includes but is not limited to model validation and NERC MOD-026 and -027 acceptance studies.
 We can perform Q-V and P-V post-transient analysis (right) on any size of system.
 In addition, we can perform reactive margin studies and voltage and thermal overload studies on high-voltage (HV) to extra-high-voltage (EHV) systems.